RUCAIBox/TextBox/README.md

                       --rnn_type=lstm --max_vocab_size=4000
 ```

-We also support to modify YAML configuration files in corresponding dataset and model [`properties`](/TextBox/properties) folders and include it in the command line.
+We also support to modify YAML configuration files in corresponding dataset and model <a href="/tree/main/properties">`properties`</a> folders and include it in the command line.

 If you want to change the model, the dataset or the task type, just run the script by modifying corresponding command parameters: